A Region-based Randers Geodesic Approach for Image Segmentation: Experimental Results

-\emph{Adaptive Tubular Neighbourhood Construction}.
-In order to construct the adaptive tubular neighbourhood~\eqref{eq_AdaptiveTube}, one should specify the relevant parameters $U$ and $\upsilon$, as introduced in Section~\ref{subsec_AsyTube}.
+In order to construct the adaptive tubular neighborhood~\eqref{eq_AdaptiveTube}, one should specify the relevant parameters $U$ and $\upsilon$, as introduced in Section~\ref{subsec_AsyTube}.
 An example of the effects on the convergence rate of contour evolution with respect to different values of the parameter $U$ and a fixed value of $\upsilon=0.2$ are described in Fig.~\ref{fig:tubeParas}.
 The initial contour and the fixed landmark points are shown in Fig.~\ref{fig:tubeParas}a, represented by the red lines and the red dots, respectively.
 In this experiment, the convergence rate is assessed via the Jaccard accuracy score which can be defined as

-where $\mathbb{A}\subset\Omega$ and $\mathbb{A}_*$ respective denote the segmented region derived from the considered segmentation models and the ground truth region, respectively.
-During the segmentation process, we apply the fixed landmark points-based scheme for extracting piecewise geodesic paths.
-Figs~\ref{fig:tubeParas}a to~\ref{fig:tubeParas}c illustrate the evolving contours with respect different values of $U$ and a fixed value of $\upsilon=0.2$.
-One can see that using a small value of $U$ may increase the total number of contour iterations required by the proposed region-based Randers geodesic model.
+where $\mathbb{A}$ and $\mathbb{A}_*$ respectively denote the segmented region derived from the considered segmentation models and the ground truth region, respectively.
+During the segmentation process, we apply the proposed Randers geodesic model initialized with the polygon construction method for extracting piecewise geodesic paths.
+Figs.~\ref{fig:tubeParas}a to~\ref{fig:tubeParas}c illustrate the evolving contours with respect different values of $U$ and a fixed value of $\upsilon=0.2$.
+One can see that using a small value of $U$ may increase the total number of contour iterations required by the proposed interactive segmentation model.
 Such a phenomenon can also be observed in Fig.~\ref{fig:tubeParas}d.
-However, for the consideration of practical implementation, a high value of $U$ corresponds to a tubular neighbourhood of large size, which may increase the risk of the shortcuts problem.
+However, for the consideration of practical implementation, a high value of $U$ corresponds to a tubular neighborhood of large size, which may increase the risk of the shortcuts problem.
 As a tradeoff between the efficiency and accuracy of image segmentation, we set $U\in\{12,15\}$ and fix $\upsilon=0.2$ in the remaining numerical experiments.